Much is known about the man who killed young women and little girls, but what about Ted Bundy's daughter? Here's everything we know about Rose Bundy.

 “I have deliberately avoided knowing anything about Ted’s ex-wife and daughter’s whereabouts because they deserve privacy.
 I don’t want to know where they are; I never want to be caught off guard by some reporter’s question about them.
 All I know is that Ted’s daughter has grown up to be a fine young woman.”

-After reading about Ted Bundy’s daughter, take a look at the strange disappearance of Aaron Burr’s daughter.
+After reading about Ted Bundy’s daughter, Rose Bundy, take a look at the strange disappearance of Aaron Burr’s daughter.
 Then, read about the heroic life and death of Amelia Earhart.